 - My house here (in Arles, ed.) is painted the yellow colour of fresh butter on the outside with glaringly green shutters; it stands in the full sunlight in a square which has a green garden with plane trees, oleanders, and acacias… …it is already a few days since I started writing this letter, and now I will continue it.
 In point of fact I was interrupted these days by my toiling on a new picture representing the outside of a night café.
 On the terrace there are the tiny figures of people drinking.
 An enormous yellow lantern sheds it light on the terrace, the house front and the sidewalk, and even casts certain brightness on the pavement of the street, which takes a pinkish violet tone.
 The gabble-topped fronts of the houses in a street stretching away under a blue sky spangled with stars are dark blue or violet and there is a green tree.
 Here you have a night picture without any black in it, done with nothing but beautiful blue and violet and green, and in these surroundings the lighted square acquires a pale sulphur and greenish citron-yellow colour.
 It amuses me enormously to paint the night right on the spot.

-* Vincent van Gogh, source of his artist quotes on art, paintings and life story: letter to his sister Willemien van Gogh, Arles, 8 September 1888, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-172 ((Dutch painter artist making portraits, still lifes + landscape and famous for his many letters Vincent wrote to Theo e. o.; at the bottom more biography facts + art links for history information on Vincent van Gogh
+* Vincent van Gogh, source of his artist quote on his famous night-painting The ‘Yellow House’, with remarks on the chosen colors, in a: letter to his sister Willemien van Gogh, Arles, 8 September 1888, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+172.

-Vincent van Gogh; short biography facts and information on life story, technique and his art created by the famous Dutch painter artist, creating paintings of landscape, portraits and still life
+Vincent van Gogh; biography facts and information on his art and life of the famous Dutch painter

 Vincent van Gogh was born in Zundert in 1853, a small farmer village in the South of the Netherlands where his father was preaching.
 As a child Vincent showed no great interest in art, – did drawings – but when he was 16 years old, he began working at the Hague art gallery.
 After several transfers that took him to London and Paris, he lost interest in becoming a professional art dealer and found a job as a missionary instead around 1876.
 Vincent worked in a small Belgium Province in 1878 and began helping a group of miners with whom he empathized greatly.
 Van Gogh donated many of his clothes and possessions to the miners which was frowned upon by the Dutch Reformed Church.
 Consequently, van Gogh left the Church and set out to become an artist.